kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 When the author deems that the proposal is finalized and ready for discussion, it should be moved to **Proposed** state and the version should be changed to 1.0.
 A discussion should be created in the "FEP Discussion" section of the Discussion forum where the topic should have the same name as FEP and PR.
-The author may chose to create a new topic or ask Maintainers to simply move the topic from the "FEP Ideas" section.
+The author may choose to create a new topic or ask Maintainers to simply move the topic from the "FEP Ideas" section.
 Once this has been accomplished, the PR containing the FEP should be merged into the repository assuming there are no formal problems with the PR.